-Thai Chili vs Bird's Eye: Key Differences Compared
+Thai Chili vs Bird's Eye: Are They the Same?

 Thai Chili and Bird's Eye Chili share identical SHU ranges (50,000-100,000), the same species (C. annuum), and even the same geographic origin in Thailand.
 The distinction between them is more taxonomic and regional than heat-based — both deliver the same sharp, peppery fire that defines Southeast Asian cooking.